stephenberry/glaze/docs/wrappers.md

-glz::raw<&T::x> // Write out string like types without quotes glz::raw_string<&T::string> // Do not decode/encode escaped characters for strings (improves read/write performance) glz::escaped<&T::string> // Opposite of glz::raw_string, it turns off this behavior
+glz::raw<&T::x> // Write out string like types without quotes glz::raw_string<&T::string> // Do not decode/encode escaped characters for strings (improves read/write performance) glz::escaped<&T::string> // Opposite of glz::raw_string, it turns off this behavior glz::escape_bytes_t<T> // A wrapper type for local use to treat char array or vector as byte sequence to be fully escaped (prevents null termination truncation) glz::escape_bytes<&T::x> // For meta usage: treats char array or vector as byte sequence to be fully escaped (prevents null termination truncation)

 glz::read_constraint<&T::x, constraint_function, "Message"> // Applies a constraint function when reading